dbasargin/AllStocked/README.md

 There is now a feature that allows accounts to become secondary accounts of a user.
 This gives the secondary account permission to make inventory changes to an owners account.
-The purpose of this feature is to have multiple account manage one inventory, track changes inventory changes, and prevent the risks of shared login credentials within a business.
+The purpose of this feature is to have multiple accounts manage one inventory, track inventory changes, and prevent the risks of shared log in credentials within a business.

 A Setting page has been added which allows the user to update account information.
 The Setting page also includes the UI to manage and add secondary accounts.

+Other changes include: bug fixes, Error/Exception handling, and UI enhancements.

 **This is the first release of AllStocked developed from start to finish in under 3 months as part time work.